onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

-* An issue on Android which causes screen remaining black when user taps back button when playing a fullscreen Youtube video.
+* An issue on Android which causes screen remaining black when user taps back button when playing a full-screen Youtube video.

 ---